ayondot/code-clan-cart/README.md

     $ npm --version
     6.1.0

-If you need to update `npm`, you can make it using `npm`!
-Cool right?
-After running the following command, just open again the command line and be happy.
+You can run the following command if you need to update `npm`

     $ npm install npm -g

 ###
 ### Yarn installation
-  After installing node, this project will need yarn too, so just run the following command.
+  To install yarn, run the following command.

       $ npm install -g yarn

 ---

-## Install
+## Installing the project

     $ git clone https://github.com/ayondot/code-clan-cart/
     $ cd code-clan-cart